QEDjl-project/QuantumElectrodynamics.jl/docs/src/ci.md

 !!! note

-    If a sub-package triggers an integration test, the main package `QED.jl` is passive.
+    If a sub-package triggers an integration test, the main package `QuantumElectrodynamics.jl` is passive.
 It does not get any notification or trigger any script.
 The repository is simply cloned.

 !!! note